CELTA in Lisbon

 The centre is in a wonderful, calm location surrounded by bars, restaurants and gardens.
-Transport links at the location are excellent, it is less than five minutes walk from the Metro station and there are regular buses too.
+Transport links at the location are excellent – less than five minutes walk from the Metro station and there are regular buses too.
 Our staff are supportive and offer honest feedback and solutions to help you improve on a daily basis.
 We strive to be the best at what we do and truly believe that we offer the best place to study CELTA in Europe.

 Don’t take our word for it, please see below for some independent testimonials

 I think this centre upholds the demands and prestige that comes with a Cambridge Certificate (Emma, January 2019).

 Besides feeling we were very well prepared for the teaching world, you always made sure we felt supported (Constança, May 2019)

 A nice place for lunch